Like any place in Greece, Sarti and Sithonia have their own great ‘story’ and colorful history.

-The village of Sarti (named after the king Sartios) became one of important towns in the end of the 5th century B.C.
+The village of Sarti (named after king Sartios) became one of the important towns at the end of the 5th century B.C.
 It was even mentioned in Herodotus’ writings about Xerxes’ expeditions.

 After one of the biggest catastrophes in modern history in general (Asia Minor in 1922), together with all the Greek population in today’s Turkey, the Greeks from the small island of Afisia were forced to move to Greece.
 The Afisian refugees settled in Sarti and Sithonia where, after hard times of hunger and malaria, finally accommodated themselves in their new lives and uncertain future.
 They stayed here, and their descendants still live here.

 Today you can still see little old houses, made at the beginning of the 20th century when the refugees came